 In this example, I'm highlighting messages from a sender in Red then creating a copy of the view so I can show only the messages from that sender.

 - Open the Customize view dialog.
-In Outlook 2010/2013, look for the View Settings button on the View tab.
+In Outlook 2010 and newer, look for the View Settings button on the View tab.
 In all versions, right click on the row of field name (or Arrange By) at the top of the message list and choose Customize (or View Settings).

-- Click Conditional Formatting button (Automatic Formatting in older versions.)
+- Click Conditional Formatting button (it's called Automatic Formatting in older versions of Outlook.)

 - Click Add and enter a name for the formatting rule; choose your Font.